 The only thing that spoiled the moment was the occasional rumbling of her stomach.
 After a few minutes, Susebron reached for his board.

-You are hungry?
-He wrote.
+You are hungry? he wrote.

 “No,” she said.
 “My stomach is an anarchist; it likes to growl when it’s full.”

 He paused.
-Sarcasm?
-He wrote.
+Sarcasm? he wrote.

 “A poor attempt,” she said.
 “It’s all right--I’ll survive.”